 Rotations for PGY3 residents are generally 6-7 weeks long.
-The call schedule for rotations at Milstein or the Allen is generally two Saturday call shifts/month.
+The call schedule for rotations at Milstein is generally two Saturday call shifts/month.
 Call at Overlook and University Hospital range from Q3 to Q4 call.
 Please see the description of the specific rotations below.

 The PGY3 will work as the midlevel within a large team (including two interns, two fellows, and a PGY4) under five Vascular attendings.
 The PGY3 plays a crucial flex role; he or she will manage the consult list, field questions regarding floor patients, share rounding responsibilities with the PGY4, and take on a strong operative role which will include guiding junior residents through amputations, completing AV fistulas, and participating in bypass operations.
 The PGY3 and PGY4 share a mentor/teaching role for the interns and medical students.

 The PGY3 will have a chance to operate almost daily on this busy service; and, alongside the PGY5, the PGY3 manages postoperative patients who have undergone laparoscopic or robotic bariatric surgery, or repair of complex hernias--whether open, laparoscopic or robotic.